-We are interested in recruiting academics who are committed to both research and teaching, who believe in the power of complex conversations across disciplinary boundaries, and who are willing to enthusiastically engage with the dynamic approach to teaching and learning that is central to work and study at SAS.
+We are constantly looking to grow our faculty team.
+We are interested in recruiting academics who – as much as we are – are committed to our values of professionalism, academic excellence, and passion for research beyond disciplinary boundaries.
+We consider candidates who are willing to enthusiastically engage with the dynamic approach to both teaching and learning that are central to the work and study processes at SAS.

-This is a rare chance to develop your research and teaching within an interdisciplinary environment at an innovative Russian educational institution.
-Tyumen is a prosperous provincial city with a progressive outlook and numerous daily flights to Moscow and St Petersburg.
+SAS is located in Tyumen (Siberia, Russia), which is a prosperous city with a progressive outlook and numerous daily flights to Moscow and Saint Petersburg.
 Cultural amenities, medical infrastructure, numerous restaurants, cafes, and bars, as well as retail outlets, combine with natural surroundings that include famous hot springs and make Tyumen the “most comfortable city in Russia.”
 For the list of amenities, check out the official city website; for the intimate feel of the city as experienced by SAS students, see the video they produced.

-Transcending traditional single-discipline research approaches and academic departments, SAS’ faculty is organized around interdisciplinary research projects.
-SAS research program seeks to contribute to the discussion about the fundamental problems that emerge at the intersections of humanities, social sciences, and sciences.
+Transcending traditional single-discipline research approaches and academic departments, the faculty at SAS take active part in interdisciplinary research.
+The research teams work on SAS research projects integrating approaches and perspectives from different domains.
+The faculty researchers aim to contribute to the analysis of the fundamental challenges within the Russian and international academic circles.
 Incoming faculty either join existing research projects or organize their own.
 The interdisciplinary conversation begins at the Project Design Sessions, in which short-listed faculty candidates are invited to participate.

-This broader vision for research at SAS aligns with our Bachelor’s and Master’s education, which is modeled on multiple educational platforms.
+This broader vision for research at SAS aligns with our BA education, which is modeled on principles and values of interdisciplinarity.
 We are committed to the values of transformative, interdisciplinary education that still retains a necessary depth of knowledge in individual subjects.
-Our course structure gives students diverse opportunities for learning, blending core lectures with small seminars, independent academic work, and group projects.
-We currently have seven majors and eight minors in the Bachelor’s program as well as one Master’s program in Experimental Higher Education, and we plan to open more in the future.
+Our course structure gives students diverse opportunities for learning, blending core lectures with seminars, independent academic work, and group projects.
+We currently have 6 majors and a system of a constantly increasing number of elective courses.

-The SAS Academic year is taught over four eight-week quarters.
-The teaching terms for the 2021-22 academic year are as follows.
+The SAS academic year is taught over four eight-week quarters.
+The teaching terms for the academic year are as follows:

 SAS faculty teach a mixture of courses in their area of specialization, in the Core Curriculum, and offerings related to their current research.
 Courses are taught both individually and in shared formats.
-The vast majority of classes are taught as seminars with a class size of 20 students or less.
+The vast majority of classes are taught as seminars with a class size up to 20 students.